 The DGR also includes additional information which can assist shippers in making sure their consignments are in compliance and will be accepted quickly and easily by the airlines.
-Finally, since IATA airlines are somewhat stricter in their requirements than the ICAO Technical Instructions, the DGR specifies more precisely how to prepare a shipment.
+As IATA airlines are somewhat stricter in their requirements than the ICAO Technical Instructions, the DGR specifies more precisely how to prepare a shipment.

 We have done everything correct but the airline has refused to carry our shipment.
 What can we do?

-What is a "Full" address?
+What is a "full" address?

-While there is no definition of a "full address" in the IATA Dangerous Goods Regulations, we recommend that a full address be an address indicating a physical location that would be acceptable in the Post (mail) in that country.
+While there is no definition of a "full address" in the IATA Dangerous Goods Regulations, we recommend that a full address be an address indicating a physical location that would be acceptable in the post (mail) in that country.
 This means that abbreviations would be completely acceptable.

 Examples of these abbreviations could be USA, UAE, AUS or TX, QC, NSW.

-Can I use any fiberboard box to meet the Limited Quantity provisions?
+Can I use any fiberboard box to meet the limited quantity provisions?